MarcinOrlowski/laravel-api-response-builder/README.md

 You can, however this is not really recommended, override error message mapping completely.
 ResponseBuilder comes with `errorWithMessage()` method, which expects string message as argument.
 This means you can just pass any string you want and it will be returned as `message` element in JSON response.
-Pleas enote this method is pretty low-level and string is used as is.
-If you want to use placeholdes, you need to handle them in your code i.e. by calling `Lang::get()` manually and then pass the result:
+Please note this method is pretty low-level and string is used as is.
+If you want to use placeholders, you need to handle them in your code i.e. by calling `Lang::get()` manually and then pass the result:

     $msg = Lang::get('message.something_wrong', ['login' => $login]);